terragrids/.github/profile/README.md

 * `dapp` - the front-end for the Algorand distributed application and the Reach program to deploy and run smart contracts

 After cloning these repositories, head to the `README` and follow the setup instruction for each one.

+## Contributions

+To make contributions, check out the `dev` branch in the repo you want to make a code change, crate a personal branch, name it starting with `feature/`, and push your commits.
+When you are ready, open a Pull Request on the `dev` branch.

+**Dev rules**

+1. Please use Visual Code with `Prettier` extension installed to write changes and make contributions to the repository.
+This will ensure code standard consistency.
+2. Make small Pull Requests.
+This will ensure other developers and project maintainers can review your changes and give feedback as quickly as possible.
+3. Never make a Pull Request on `master`.
+The `master` branch is regularly updated with `dev` only by project maintainers.